Nikhil-Patil-07/Gender-Classification-using-Machine-Learnig-and-Deep-Learning./README.md

 |── Trail images                    # Images to test the model prediction

 ## Implementation
--- First run the requirements.txt by providing the filr path {'pip install -r file_path'}
--- Then run Main.py file by providing path of file {'python file_path'}
--- Provide image path without quotes and then you will get prediction for uploaded image
+-- Store all the .pkl and .keras and only Main.py files in one folder and other remaining files outside the folder -- Then run the requirements.txt by providing the filr path {'pip install -r file_path'} in terminal -- Then run Main.py file by providing path of file {'python file_path'} in terminal -- Provide image path without quotes and then you will get prediction for uploaded image